 So you’ve drawn up your list of New Year’s resolutions.
 Some are probably achievable, like giving up eating chocolate for breakfast.
 Others may be more daunting because they represent a long-held desire to take your life in a new direction, anything from changing career to renewing family relationships.
 If you’ve resolved to make a big change, I suggest having a companion by your side who’ll give you encouragement and inspiration.
 An ideal choice is the eighteenth-century German writer and natural scientist Johann Wolfgang von Goethe.
 In his book Italian Journey, Goethe describes an episode from his own life that offers three essential lessons for making 2013 a year of New Year’s adventuring.
 Continue reading →

 Browse the self-help shelves of your local book store and you’ll spot that most titles draw on psychology, philosophy and religion for their wisdom.
 But there is one realm where few of them have sought inspiration: history.
-When asking the big questions about life, love, work and death, we sometimes forget that people have been […]

 Just as the world’s major cities now have Holocaust Museums, it is time they all established Empathy Museums too.
 Their purpose would be nothing less than generating a new global culture of empathy by creating adventure spaces where you can explore how to view life from the perspective of other people.

 A typical Empathy Museum would not house dusty exhibits inside glass cases.
 Instead, it would be an exciting and intriguing playground rivalling the finest galleries and tourist attractions that the city has to offer.
 On rainy Sunday afternoons you might wander through the Empathy Museum with a few friends or your mother-in-law.
 During the week it is likely to be filled with children on school excursions and inquisitive visitors from countries where the ideal of empathy remains embryonic.
 The Empathy Museum will ignite the imagination just like the first public museums in the seventeenth century, whose collections of curiosities revealed the wonders of nature and human civilization for the first time.
 Continue reading →

 Here’s an an opinion piece I wrote for The Scotsman newspaper last week.